 The Eugene Curnow Trail Marathon race rules and procedures are designed for the safety and well-being of everyone involved in the race including runners, crews, volunteers and spectators.
 The runner is responsible for knowing all the rules.
 Failure to comply with these rules may result in the disqualification of the runner.

 - Road crossings – Vehicles have the right-of-way at all times.
 There are some busy road intersections on the course, do not be complacent and forget to look both ways before crossing.
 We will have run officials at the busiest crossings.
+They are there to stop runners, if necessary, not cars.
 But ultimately, you need to be responsible for your safety.
 Never assume a vehicle will stop for you!

 - Do not litter – Either carry your trash or leave it at the aid stations.
 We are operating under permits from the City of Duluth and the State of Minnesota and litter could threaten the acquisition of permits in the future.
 Littering along the trail will be cause for disqualification.

 - Cut-off times – Cut-off times will be strictly enforced at each aid station.
 Decisions are final, no exceptions.
 Please refer to the aid station chart for cut-off times.
 Sweeps will be taking down the course behind the last official runner.
 Anyone refusing to vacate the course will be disqualified!